Pandemic Unemployment Assistance FAQs

 No. If you are already receiving regular UI benefits, then you cannot qualify for PUA benefits.

 If you intentionally give false information or withhold information to receive benefits, we will assess a false statement disqualification.
 You may have to serve penalty weeks where you cannot receive regular UI benefits during this time.

 Beginning on April 28, 2020, you may be eligible for PUA.

-If you have not applied for UI benefits by April 27, 2020 but know you are required to serve penalty weeks, please follow the normal benefits application process through UI Online and complete the self-certification, which is now part of the claim filing application.
+Note: If you are unemployed due to COVID-19 and have not applied for UI benefits but know you are required to serve penalty weeks, follow the normal benefits application process through UI Online and complete the PUA self-certification, which is part of the UI Online claim filing application.